mrcatvmx/Initia-Bot/README.md

 Congratulation You are running the Initia_Network B0t by One click only!!<br>

-✨Before proceeding, ensure that✨
+✨Before proceeding, ensure that✨<br>
-🔶Your node is fully synchronized
+🔶Your node is fully synchronized<br>
-🔶Your validator is operating correctly
+🔶Your validator is operating correctly<br>
 Step 1: Connect to Your VPS

 Step 2: Run the Script<br>